Enhancement attacks in biomedical machine learning: Experiments

 \subsubsection{GOAL \#2: Enhancement of a particular method}

-Since the enhancement attacks above transferred between models, we next investigated how enhancement may be targeted to a specific model.
-Because there are countless numbers of possible machine learning models, we selected three models to perform a case study: linear SVM, LR, and a FFN.
-We demonstrated the hypothetical scenario in which one may wish to perturb a dataset such that a FFN outperforms simpler methods like linear SVM and LR.
+Since the enhancement attacks above transferred between models, we investigated how enhancement may be targeted to a specific model.
+Although there are countless machine learning models, we selected three of the most common models for functional connectivity data to perform a case study: SVM, LR, and a FNN.
+We demonstrated the hypothetical scenario in which one may perturb a dataset such that a FNN outperforms simpler methods like SVM and LR.

-For four-way classification in CNP, data were manipulated following Algorithm \ref{alg:method-enhance} to promote the performance of a particular method over another.
-We consider different enhancement scales $\lambda$ for the classifier of interest (i.e., $f_1$=FFN) and different suppression values $\eta$ for the classifier which we do not wish to perform well (i.e., $f_2$=SVM or LR).
-Despite no differences in the original dataset, FFN outperformed SVM and LR (Fig \ref{fig:method_enhance}a-b), while maintaining high feature similarities (Fig \ref{fig:method_enhance}c-d).
-The performance on $f_2$ did generally increase, though less, as performance on $f_1$ increased, but increasing the suppression coefficient $\eta$ limited performance improvements of $f_2$. {Furthermore, attacks transferred between SVM and LR.
-For $f_2$=SVM, $\lambda$=0.5, and $\eta$=1, accuracies for SVM and LR were 36.9\% and 43.1\% vs. 81.3\% for FFN.
-For $f_2$=LR, $\lambda$=0.5, and $\eta$=1, accuracies for SVM and LR were 25.8\% and 28.4\% vs. 79.3\% for FFN.
+CNP data were manipulated following Algorithm~\ref{alg:method-enhance} to promote the performance of a particular method over another.
+Hyperparameters were held constant when enhancing the data with Algorithm \ref{alg:method-enhance} (as detailed in GOAL \#1).
+After enhancing the data, we performed 10-fold cross-validation to evaluate accuracy with nested folds and a grid search for the L2 regularization parameter $C$ in SVM and LR.
+We consider different enhancement scales $\lambda$ for the classifier of interest ($f_1$=FNN) and different suppression values $\eta$ for the classifier which we do not wish to perform well ($f_2$=SVM or LR).
+Despite no differences in the original dataset, FNN outperformed SVM and LR (Fig \ref{fig:method_enhance}a-b), while maintaining high feature similarities (Fig \ref{fig:method_enhance}c-d).
+The performance on $f_2$ generally increased, though less, as performance on $f_1$ increased, but increasing the suppression coefficient $\eta$ limited performance improvements of $f_2$.
+Furthermore, attacks transferred between SVM and LR.
+For $f_2$=SVM, $\lambda$=0.4, and $\eta$=0, accuracies for SVM and LR were 76.8\% and 77.8\% vs. 90.6\% for FNN.
+For $f_2$=LR, $\lambda$=0.4, and $\eta$=0, accuracies for SVM and LR were 61.8\% and 62.3\% vs. 77.0\% for FNN.
+This method was less effective than that of Algorithm \ref{alg:model-enhance}, which is likely because the enhancement is weakened by the suppression coefficient and the projection of the gradients.